digital-cargo/good-practice-truck-preadvice/README.md

     participant GHA ONE Record Server
     participant GHA TMS
     autonumber
-    Trucker TMS->>+Trucker ONE Record Server: CREATE the Pieces, Shipment, Waybill, TransportMeans (Truck), <br/> TransportOperator (Driver), and transportMovement to the destination<br/> location "FRA GHA Trucking Gate"
+    Trucker TMS->>+Trucker ONE Record Server: Create the Pieces, Shipment, Waybill, TransportMeans (Truck), <br/> TransportOperator (Driver), and transportMovement to the destination<br/> location "FRA GHA Trucking Gate"
-    Trucker TMS->>+Trucker ONE Record Server: CREATE the proposedTransportMovement to the destination<br/> location "FRA GHA Trucking Gate", ServiceRequest and link them
+    Trucker TMS->>+Trucker ONE Record Server: Create the proposedTransportMovement to the destination<br/> location "FRA GHA Trucking Gate", ServiceRequest and link them
     Trucker ONE Record Server->>+GHA ONE Record Server: Notification for the creation of ServiceRequest and the linking of an <br/>transportMovement into the  location "FRA GHA Trucking Gate"
     GHA ONE Record Server->>+ Trucker ONE Record Server: GET ServiceRequest, proposedTransportMovement, transportMeans, <br/>transportOperator, Pieces, Shipment and Waybill
-    GHA ONE Record Server->>+GHA TMS: Retrieves ServiceRequest incl. linked data GHA TMS->>+GHA ONE Record Server: CREATE proposedTransportMovement 1 and 2 and <br/> HandlingServiceOption with status BOOKABLE
+    GHA ONE Record Server->>+GHA TMS: Retrieves ServiceRequest incl. linked data GHA TMS->>+GHA ONE Record Server: Create proposedTransportMovement 1 and 2 and <br/> HandlingServiceOption with status BOOKABLE
-    GHA ONE Record Server->>+Trucker ONE Record Server: PATCH the HandlingServiceOption into the ServiceRequest Trucker ONE Record Server->>+ Trucker TMS: Retrieves option and evaluates Trucker TMS ->>+ Trucker ONE Record Server: Triggers accepting the option Trucker ONE Record Server ->>+ GHA ONE Record Server: PATCH for statusBookingOption=BOOKED in HandlingServiceOption GHA ONE Record Server->>+GHA TMS: Triggers internal service status update GHA TMS->>+GHA ONE Record Server: Implement Requested PATCH HandlingServiceOption GHA TMS->>+GHA ONE Record Server: CREATE handlingService, linked transportMovements<br/> (from gate to dock 1 and dock 1 to dock 2)<br/> the unloading actions and scheduled movementTimes
+    GHA ONE Record Server->>+Trucker ONE Record Server: PATCH the HandlingServiceOption into the ServiceRequest Trucker ONE Record Server->>+ Trucker TMS: Retrieves option and evaluates Trucker TMS ->>+ Trucker ONE Record Server: Trigger accepting the option Trucker ONE Record Server ->>+ GHA ONE Record Server: PATCH for statusBookingOption=BOOKED in HandlingServiceOption GHA ONE Record Server->>+GHA TMS: Trigger internal service status update GHA TMS->>+GHA ONE Record Server: Implement Requested PATCH HandlingServiceOption GHA TMS->>+GHA ONE Record Server: Create handlingService, linked transportMovements<br/> (from gate to dock 1 and dock 1 to dock 2)<br/> the unloading actions and scheduled movementTimes
     Trucker TMS ->>+ Trucker ONE Record Server: Updates MovementTimes in TransportMovements with actuals Trucker ONE Record Server ->>+ GHA ONE Record Server: PATCH actual MovementTimes into transportMovements
 ```